emilybache/GildedRose-Refactoring-Kata/README.md

 - Emily Bache:
 - Llewellyn Falco:

+`/feature/implement-new-requirement`

+In this branch, I have implemented the new requirement.

+`/archive/original-code`

+This branch contains the original code, before the refactoring.

 # Getting setup

 Firstly, setup a python 3.12 environment using [venv](https://docs.python.org/3/library/venv.html)

 Then, install the requirements: